nxm-rs/govstack/src/forwarders/README.md

 This system provides:

 - **Abstract Forwarder Contract**: Defines the forwarding interface and core logic.
-- **GnosisChainForwarder**: Concrete implementation for Gnosis Chain, supporting ERC20 and native token bridging.
+- **GnosisForwarder**: Concrete implementation for Gnosis Chain, supporting ERC20 and native token bridging.
 - **ForwarderFactory**: Deterministic deployment of forwarders using CREATE2 and minimal proxies.
-- **GnosisChainForwarderFactory**: Factory for GnosisChainForwarder contracts, ensuring correct deployment on Gnosis Chain.
+- **GnosisForwarderFactory**: Factory for GnosisForwarder contracts, ensuring correct deployment on Gnosis Chain.

 ## Gnosis Chain Implementation